Powerful Visible Patterned Events

 Honesty will be key.

 People don’t trust each other between those groups now.
 We need to know what issues should trigger trust.
-We should put steps in place on those issues to create trust now.
+We should put steps in place on those issues to create trust as soon as we have the right leaders in place to make that goal possible to do.

-We will need the people who run Israel to commit now to absolute honesty.
+We will need the people who run Israel to commit at that point in time to absolute honesty.

 We also need those leaders of Israel to commit now to clear and heartfelt good intentions and to good will for the Palestinians who will go down this path.